KRRR

 KRRR (104.9 FM, 104.9 KRRR) is a radio station broadcasting a classic hits format.
 Licensed to Cheyenne, Wyoming, United States, the station is currently owned by Brahmin Broadcasting Corporation.

+The station carries syndicated shows, including Nina Blackwood's Absolutely 80s Spotlight on weekdays and her full Absolutely 80s show on Saturday nights.
+Blackwood is a notable figure, recognized as an original MTV VJ.

+he station broadcasts with an Effective Radiated Power (ERP) of 25,500 watts and its antenna is situated at a height above average terrain (HAAT) of 35 meters (115 ft).
+The transmitter is east of Cheyenne near Interstate 80.

 History

 The station went on the air as KZCY on June 1, 1997.
 On April 1, 2002, the station changed its call sign to the current KRRR.
+In July 2004, Appaloosa Broadcasting, Inc. completed its acquisition of KRRR-FM, along with KRAE-AM (1480) and KREO-FM (105.3), from Mountain States Radio, Inc. for a total price of $2.2 million.